 We’re guiding people through a complex system of care in a simpler way, and we’re better coordinating care in each community.
 For example, by integrating social-care teams with community nursing and general practice, that care will be provided by the same familiar people, who will know their patients individually.

 We’re also standardising care across the whole of Greater Manchester.
 So the care you receive in Stockport, for instance, would be of the same level as that offered to someone in Oldham or Salford.

 One of the most immediately beneficial changes is access to GPs.
 We’re making it easier for people to get a GP appointment, with thousands more slots being made available across Greater Manchester, including at evenings and weekends.

 We’re doing this by better coordinating GP practices and other services to provide more flexible care when and where it’s needed.
 For instance, our seven-day access scheme allows patients to choose from five health centres via their own practice.

 With real-time access to shared medical records, doctors now have all their patients’ information at their fingertips.
 Improved data will allow for more efficient care and safer prescriptions.
 We’re also reducing differences in the standard of care between different areas.

 Other improvements include phone consultations, which are freeing up more face-to-face appointments, and an online service for booking appointments and ordering prescriptions.

-How will the relationship between patients and GPs change?
+How is the relationship between patients and GPs changing?

 One of our devolution goals is to restore the traditional relationship between the GP and the patient.